1903_SamsaraShoot_Lo--2.jpg

 Usha Narayana

-reconnected with dance 3 years ago after learning from Sridevi Thirumalai and Jothi Raghavan as a young a girl for many years.
-She lives in Natick, MA with her two boys and husband Allan.
-In her professional life, she is Head of Checking & Fees at Citizens Bank.
-Usha has danced with NATyA Dance Collective since 2015.
+joined natya in 2016 after learning from Sridevi Thirumalai and Jothi Raghavan as a young a girl for many years.
+She lives in Sherborn, MA with her family.
+In her professional life, she is Managing Director of Digital Marketing at Bank of America.

 Aditi Subramaniam